Mack R series: R series Cab

 Mack utilized the cab of the R in a variety of ways beyond the R itself.
-With the B series still in widespread use in the late 1960's, Mack offered a B to R upgrade for the cab and front sheet metal.
+With the B series still in widespread use in the late 1960's, Mack offered a B to R upgrade for the cab and front sheet metal called a B.C.R.
+(B converted to R) kit.
 This allowed operators to keep the mechanical portions of the older truck that may have not needed replacement and marry them with the much improved cab of the R. It is unclear of how many of these kits were sold and installed.

-Truck manufacturer Brockway also used the R cab on their 700 series Husky line of trucks in the mid-70's, which is often attributed as one of the reasons that Brockway went out of business.
-Brockway was attempting to expand market share, competing directly with its parent company Mack and having a vehicle with the exact same cab did not help the smaller company differentiate itself.
+Truck manufacturer Brockway also used a modified version of the R cab on their 700 series Husky line of trucks in the mid-70's, which is often attributed as one of the reasons that Brockway went out of business.
+Brockway was attempting to expand market share, competing directly with its parent company Mack and having a vehicle with an almost exact same cab did not help the smaller company differentiate itself.The cabs for both Mack and Brockway were manufactured by Sheller Globe.